By All Contractor Marketing

 This problem is pretty common.
 According to ENERGY STAR, the typical house loses 20-30% of the air that’s moving through the duct system due to leaks, holes, and poorly connected ducts.
 The result?
 Higher utility bills and difficulty keeping the house comfortable, no matter how the thermostat is set.

 Kinks in flex duct

 Flex duct is soft ductwork that can bend.
 If that ductwork gets smushed or kinked, it’ll struggle to deliver air to whatever room it’s connected to.
-Think of moving air through kinked flex duct like trying to breathe through a straw where someone has pinched the straw in the middle.
+Think of moving air through a kinked flex duct-like trying to breathe through a straw where someone has pinched the straw in the middle.

 Duct damper issues

 Duct dampers are valves that control where air can and cannot go in your home.
 Issues with these dampers can cause your home to be unbalanced, causing some rooms to be hotter or colder than others.

 Single-pane windows (those with only a single layer of glass) often leave your rooms feeling chilly and dry in cold weather and overheated in warm weather.
 See a window professional about replacing them with energy-efficient double-pane glass windows, which have two layers of glass.

 A professional may need to speed up your blower’s rpm to match the demand of your home.

 3D Air Services, LLC proudly serves Birmingham, Alabaster, & surrounding areas, Hoover, Pelham, Alabaster, Calera, and everywhere in between.